meshery/meshery/docs/pages/installation/gke.md

 `./generate_kubeconfig_gke.sh cluster-admin-sa-gke default`

-Having run this script, supply the generated file config-cluster-admin-sa-gke-default.yaml in your Meshery settings page.
+Having run this script, fire up the meshery server and head over to the local port, usually found at <code>localhost:3000/settings</code> or <code>localhost:9081/settings</code>.
+This is where you configure your settings on the adaptor(Istio etc).
-This is where you configure your settings on the adaptor(Istio etc.) and other things.
+<br>Supply the generated file <code><b> config-cluster-admin-sa-gke-default.yaml </b></code> under kube-config.

 ### **Managed Kubernetes**
 In order to run Meshery in a managed Kubernetes environment, you will need to assign an existing `ServiceAccount` or create a new `ServiceAccount`: